Mr. Gone (album)

-Mr. Gone is the eighth studio album by jazz fusion band Weather Report released in 1978 by ARC/Columbia Records.
-The album rose to No. 1 on the Billboard Jazz Albums chart.
+Mr. Gone is the eighth studio album by jazz fusion band Weather Report, released in 1978 by ARC/Columbia Records.
+The album reached number one on the Billboard Jazz Albums chart.

 Overview

 As the group was still looking for a drummer following the departure of Alex Acuña, outside drummers Tony Williams and Steve Gadd appear along with Peter Erskine, who would become Acuña's replacement.
 Singers Deniece Williams and Maurice White also appear on the track "And Then."
 The Pastorius-penned "Punk Jazz" was later the title of a posthumous compilation of Jaco Pastorius's music.

 The record became a center of controversy when DownBeat magazine gave it a one-star review.
 Zawinul went on to deliver a furious response to this review during a later interview.

 According to Wayne Shorter, Joe Zawinul came up with the name "Mr. Gone" as a reference to Shorter who was absent while the band was working on that album.
 Shorter stated in an interview on the Questlove Supreme podcast, "I stayed another month in Brazil while they were making a record.
 They were making some music and they named it after me.
-Joe Zawinul said, 'Let's call this one, Mr. Gone.'
+Joe Zawinul said, 'Let's call this one, Mr. Gone.'"

 Critical reception

-Mr. Gone came in at No. 1 on High Fidelitys 1978 Critics' Choice poll in the category of Best Contemporary Jazz Album.
-Music critic Jon Pareles also placed Mr. Gone in his ballot for the Village Voice 1978 Pazz and Jop poll.